modex-flexmex/oemof-flexmex/docs/overview.rst

 Its region, interconnections and components can be adapted flexibly.

-The model has been developed in the context of the model comparison project `FlexMex <https://reiner-lemoine-institut.de/en/flexmex/>`_ and builds upon the open energy modeling framework _oemof_.
+The model has been developed in the context of the model comparison project `FlexMex <https://reiner-lemoine-institut.de/en/flexmex/>`_.
+The project is now completed and the model is no longer developed.

-`oemof <https://oemof.org>`_ is an open source, modular toolbox for building energy system models.
+oemof-flexmex builds upon the open energy modeling framework `oemof <https://oemof.org>`_, which is an open source, modular toolbox for building energy system models.
 It hosts different libraries for different purposes.
-This model, oemof-flexmex, uses `oemof.solph <https://oemof-solph.readthedocs.io>`_ for linear optimisation models and `oemof.tabular <https://oemof-tabular.readthedocs.io>`_ for the handling of input data.
+This model, oemof-flexmex, uses `oemof.solph <https://oemof-solph.readthedocs.io>`_ for linear optimisation and `oemof.tabular <https://oemof-tabular.readthedocs.io>`_ for the handling of input data.